defenseunicorns/Defense-Unicorns-Culture/README.md

 - **We believe If our company foundation is focused on culture, the technology will work itself out because we have the best people working for our company.**

-> “Invest in people so they can work anywhere.
+>“Invest in people so they can work anywhere.
 Treat them in a way where they won’t want to work anywhere but here”
 >
-> *Andrew Greene one of the founders of the company.*
+> *~Andrew Greene, one of the founders of the company*

 ## Our Vision